canonical/lxd-ui/.github/pull_request_template.md

 ## Screenshots

-[if relevant, include a screenshot]
+[if relevant, include a screenshot or screen capture]